 School Movement Programmes in Nottingham

-Sessions are adapted for primary and secondary pupils, with suitable structure, language and challenge.
+Adapted for primary and secondary pupils, with suitable structure, language, challenge and support.

-Safeguarding, First Aid, insurance and qualification documents are available on request.
+DBS, safeguarding, First Aid, public liability insurance and risk assessment documents are available on request.

 Movement that builds confidence, not comparison